 The cuticle (outer layer of the hair shaft) is a major determinant of hair porosity level.
 The cuticle may lay flat (low porosity), slightly raised (high porosity) or highly raised (high porosity).
 The degree to which the cuticles lay determines how well your hair is able to absorb moisture and how long it stays in before getting dry and brittle.

 It’s very important to understand your hair’s porosity level if you want to spend less time experimenting, being a product junkie and getting frustrated with your hair.
 It will also help you make right product choices, keep your hair moisturized for longer and also give you long and shiny hair.

 How can you determine your hair porosity level?

-Take a few strands of hair and drop them into a clean bowl of water and watch them for about 5 minutes.
-If your hair floats, you have low porosity hair and if it sinks, you have high porosity hair, if it stays right at the middle, you have normal porosity hair.
+The float test: To do the float test, take a few strands of hair and drop them into a clean bowl of water.
+Watch them for about 5 minutes.
+If your hair floats, you have low porosity hair and if it sinks, you have high porosity hair, if it stays right in the middle, you have normal porosity hair.

 How to care for low porosity hair

-Low porosity hair repels water and water based products when you try to moisturize it, thus your hair products may just sit on your hair without being fully absorbed.
-To increase absorption of moisture, the use of moderate heat during deep conditioning is highly recommended as it helps to open up the tightly bound cuticle to increase product penetration.
-You can use a heat cap for this purpose.
+Low porosity hair repels water and water based products when you try to moisturize it.
+This means that your hair products may just sit on your hair without being fully absorbed.
+To increase absortion of moisture, I recommend you use a heat cap during deep conditioning.
+This helps to open up the tightly bound cuticles to increase product penetration.

 I have low porosity hair, sometimes after moisturising, I cover my hair with a plastic cap for a few minutes before sealing with my oil of choice.